Why Functional Fitness is the Best Workout for Beginners

 Gyms have officially opened up and maybe you’ve realized that starting a fitness routine is the best idea for your future health.
 The problem is you’re scared.
-It’s been years since you’ve done any kind of physical activity and you don’t even know how to work those machines at the globo gym.
+It’s been years since you’ve done any kind of physical activity and you don’t even know how to work those machines at the Globo gym.

-You know you want to lose a couple pounds and now that you’ve thought about it, packing on a little bit of muscle isn’t a bad idea.
-You’ve heard about those bootcamp workouts in the park, cycling studios, and of course the classic globo gym.
+You know you want to lose a couple of pounds and now that you’ve thought about it, packing on a little bit of muscle isn’t a bad idea.
+You’ve heard about those bootcamp workouts in the park, cycling studios, and of course the classic Globo gym.
 These all seem like great options, and they all have their place but they all have 1 thing in common.

-In each of these scenarios you would be on your own when it comes to movement technique and any issues you might encounter during your workout.
+In each of these scenarios, you would be on your own when it comes to proper movement and any issues you might encounter during your workout.
 The bootcamps and cycling classes are so large that the coach cannot correct everyone individually.
 This then leads to improper movement patterns and injury over time.